 If you accidentally cut the quick, don’t panic.
 Several powders are available to stop the bleeding from a quicked nail, but if you don’t have any, baking flour can be used if necessary.
 Keep in mind that the bleeding will stop in a few moments regardless, and there will not be any lasting harm to your cat.

 Kitty owners should keep in mind that scratching behaviors in cats are important for their emotional and physical well being.
 Scratching is an instinct, which not only helps keep their claws in good shape, but also allows them to send chemical and physical messages.
 Basically, cats express themselves through scratching.

 Trimming nails won’t hinder the ability to scratch, but it will minimize the destruction associated with these behaviors.
 However, if scratching is an issue in your home, consider providing appropriate areas for your kitty to scratch, such as tall scratching posts and elevated or tilted scratching pads.
 If your cat still prefers your couch legs, consider sprinkling a little catnip on the areas that are okay to scratch.

 Declawing cats is not as simple as removing the nail – declaw procedures actually remove the entire last joint of the toe.
 This can change the way your cat walks, keeps them from expressing themselves through scratching behaviors, and in a few cases, can cause lasting pain.

 Scratching can be frustrating, but not all cat owners are aware of the consequences of declaw procedures.
 Alternatives to declaws are nail caps (e.g. Soft Paws™), which are glued to the nail to prevent damage from scratching.
 If trimming your cat’s nails is a major burden, call your vet’s office and have them do this for you.
+A good cat insurance plan with wellness rewards can reduce your expenses for this visit.
 Shorter nails and a trip to the vet may be a better option than the long-term consequences associated with declawing.